 Celibate Hero - Really Gets Around: Inverted.
 The PC is a vampire and can't have sex like a normal person but can seduce anyone they like with enough points in Seduction (for blood rather than sex, with the seducee left with the impression that something sexy took place).
 Likewise, they can be 'celibate' and just live off rats or blood bags.

-Eye Scream: One of the histories that could be chosen is "dead eye".
+Eye Scream: One of the histories that could be chosen is "Glass Eye".
 To summary, the player character has shot one of his eyes and now wears a glass eye, resulting in a decreased cap for the perception attribute and a free point in the intimidate skill thanks to the small Uncanny Valley factor granted by the glass eye.

-Freaky Fashion, Mild Mind: While all the male protagonists have lots of piercings and dress, at best, like very fashionable grunge-rock fans and at worst, in straight-up Rainbow Pimp Gear, it is quite possible to roleplay them however you like.
+Freaky Fashion, Mild Mind: While many of the male protagonists have lots of piercings and dress, at best, like very fashionable grunge-rock fans and at worst, in straight-up Rainbow Pimp Gear, it is quite possible to roleplay them however you like.

 Friendly Neighbourhood Vampire: While the PC is frequently put into very unsavory situations, it is quite possible to come off as a decent, reasonable person in a harsh, unreasonable world.